omegaml/omegaml/docs/source/guide/cli/jobs.rst

 Running notebooks
 -----------------

-Run notebooks as jobs on the omega|ml runtime:
+Run notebooks as jobs on the omega-ml runtime:

 .. code:: bash